Behind the Scenes

 Michael Kaufer

 Upon retiring from his teaching position in NYC, Michael's influence and advocacy flourished on a global scale.
 He has been a consultant for Lights!
 Camera!
 Access! since 2015, working closely with Tari Hartman Squire to foster media and entertainment industry employment for people with disabilities.
 Michael also established and continues to run his own nonprofit organization, Front Row Films, offering accessible online media training classes taught by Deaf professionals in ASL w/voice interpretation.
-Believing that every deaf and hard-of-hearing child who aspires to work in media can achieve their dream, Michael founded the online Deaf Junior Film Academy to serve as an early catalyst to their success.
+Believing that every deaf and hard-of-hearing child who aspires to work in media can achieve their dream, Michael founded the online Deaf Film Academy Junior to serve as an early catalyst to their success.

 Michael first ventured into the world of film festivals as a two-time Judge for the world's largest Deaf creative arts festival, the prestigious Clin d'Oeil in Reims, France.
 He went on to take the helm as the Film Festival Manager in 2022 and will be reprising that role in 2024.
 In addition to this year's Creative Director duties with the SignLight International Film Festival, Michael also serves as a Judge for the 2023 Della Award Film Festival in Germany.